anabaei/Javascript/React.md

 // if react is in bad state to start fresh rm -rf .cache dist
 ```
+* React as client side rendering tools is not a frameowrkt
 * React, in its simplest form is a way to write modular, reusable code.
 A good example of [React](https://medium.com/@gwen_faraday/converting-a-react-app-to-react-native-d7df17968fc6) explanation
  * A good resource for beginner [promises](https://github.com/mattdesl/promise-cookbook)
  * A resource for JavaScript [Algoritms](https://github.com/trekhleb/javascript-algorithms)